samsquire/ideas5/README.md

 # 300. AST passthrough, advanced resolution and the futuristic stage after virtualization

 Efficient FFI

+pass an AST to host virtual machine, for efficient FFI

 # 301. There is no fundamental unit